pcheng17/aoc-python/2023/README.md

 I thought it was funny how the problem is about hashmaps, and yet, I didn't end up using a `dict` at all.
 Since the boxes were contiguously indexed, I opted for a list to store the boxes.

+### Day 16

+Not bad.
+At first, I was a little worried that brute forcing the rules would be a pain, but it turned out just fine.
+I opted for a BFS approach, where my set of visited nodes also contained information about the direction in which each node was visited.
+Without it, then you might end up loosing paths because nodes can be visited from different directions.

+Brute forcing Part B was also fine, nothing special.